Mouthpiece Tops From ACB!

 - MV 3C: Another special mouthpiece, please check out this link for more info: https://www.austincustombrass.biz/austin-custom-brass-mv-3c-special-mouthpieces/

-Medium sized Standard series Mouthpieces (.630-656)
+Medium sized Standard Series Mouthpieces (.630-656)

 - 3B: Same rim as on my 3C but with a medium deep B-shaped bowl.
-It's one of my most popular mouthpieces and has an incredibly warm tone
+It's one of my most popular mouthpieces and has an incredibly warm tone!

-Smaller diameter Standard Series Mouthpieces:
+Smaller diameter Standard Series Mouthpieces

 TA Series (designed for my own personal playing needs)

-- TA1: Please see the link for more info: https://www.austincustombrass.biz/products/Austin-Custom-Brass--TA-1--Trent-Austin-Signature-mouthpiece.html
+- TA1: Based on a mouthpiece played by Clark Terry.
+Please see the link for more info: https://www.austincustombrass.biz/products/Austin-Custom-Brass--TA-1--Trent-Austin-Signature-mouthpiece.html

+- TA2: It has a cup design which while being fairly shallow bowl shaped has an efficient entrance into the bottom of the cup to make it very efficient without sounding brittle.
+The rim is semi-flat with good support and is close to a "3-ish" diameter (.664).
 The TA1 is still my primary piece and I find it fantastic for everything but lead and show playing.
 That's where the TA2 comes in for me.
-It feels like a great show piece.
-I just did a gig on it playing 3 horn Sinatra arrangements and it was great to solo on and then sizzles above high C without getting smaller in sound shape.
+It feels like a great show mouthpiece.
+I remember one gig where I played it on some 3 horn Sinatra arrangements and it was great to solo on and then sizzles above high C without getting smaller in sound shape.

 - TA-Z: The TA-Z (or "Zing") might be one of the most comfortable commercial mouthpieces I've designed that can still maintain a beautiful sound from Pedal C to Double C and above.
 It features a .625 diameter with a medium flat rim and shallow hybrid V/S cup.